Fictional farm. Real management logic.

 GitHub and Vercel

 Version control and deployment as part of the farm operating system, not extra ceremony.
+Pushing a dashboard live so you can access it on your phone in the yard.

 Consistent conversation